-SHAWN HIGGINS has experience in a variety of trade remedy matters, including major anti-dumping and countervailing duty investigations and reviews before the U.S. Department of Commerce (DOC) and investigations before the International Trade Commission (ITC).
-Shawn also counsels companies, trade associations and governments on the use of World Trade Organization (WTO) rules to open markets and resolve disputes.
+SHAWN HIGGINS has experience in a variety of international trade matters, including major anti-dumping duty (AD), countervailing duty (CVD), safeguard, and national security proceedings before the U.S. Department of Commerce (DOC), U.S. International Trade Commission (ITC), U.S. Court of International Trade (CIT), and U.S. Court of Appeals for the Federal Circuit (CAFC).
+He also counsels companies, trade associations, and governments on issues related to international trade compliance and the use of World Trade Organization (WTO) rules to open markets and resolve disputes.

 Shawn’s recent work includes representing:

-- A Japanese steel mill in anti-dumping proceedings before the DOC and the ITC
+- Japanese steel mills in AD proceedings before the DOC, ITC, and CIT.

-- Chinese solar cell and module exporters and producers in anti-dumping and countervailing duty proceedings before the DOC, the ITC, the U.S. Court of International Trade, and the U.S. Court of Appeals for the Federal Circuit
+- Chinese solar cell and module exporters and producers in AD and CVD proceedings before the DOC, ITC, CIT, and CAFC.

-- A Japanese titanium producer in anti-dumping investigations before the DOC and the ITC
+- A Japanese titanium producer in AD investigations before the DOC and ITC.

-- A U.S. producer of water purification products in a Section 301 unfair trade investigation before the USTR
+- A U.S. producer of water purification products in a Section 301 unfair trade investigation before USTR.

-- A Japanese steel mill and U.S. producers of steel products in a Section 232 national security investigation before the DOC and the USTR
+- A Japanese steel mill and U.S. producers of steel products in a Section 232 national security investigation before the DOC and USTR.

-Prior to joining Sidley, Shawn worked for the DOC as a Special Assistant to the Deputy Assistant Secretary for Anti-dumping and Countervailing Duty Operations and a Senior International Trade Compliance Analyst.
-While in these roles, Shawn analyzed complex issues regarding compliance with U.S. and international trade remedy laws and led numerous anti-dumping verifications of companies in China.
+Prior to joining Sidley, Shawn worked for the DOC as a Special Assistant to the Deputy Assistant Secretary for AD/CVD Operations and a Senior International Trade Compliance Analyst.
+While in these roles, he analyzed complex issues regarding compliance with U.S. and international trade remedy laws and led numerous AD verifications of companies in China.